Environmental Services and Performance

 Our greatest contribution to environmental stewardship is through innovative and responsible solutions we provide to our customers.

 Leidos has more than 40 years of energy, environment, and critical infrastructure experience.
 We have been a pioneer in the efficiency program for more than 30 years, continuing to lead the energy efficiency industry with our innovations today.
 Our energy solutions advance the nation’s need for clean, reliable, and secure energy.
 Leidos is also a leader in the environmental engineering space, with solutions ranging from planning through implementation, public participation, regulatory compliance, data management, and site remediation.

 We have delivered innovative solutions for more than four decades to build a legacy of excellence for environmental services.
 Leidos has:

-- Been ranked by Engineering News-Record among the Top 10 federal environmental firms and Top 20 environmental firms nationwide
+- Been ranked by Engineering News-Record among the Top 10 federal environmental firms and Top 200 environmental firms list

 - Prepared the largest habitat conservation plan for aquatic resources in the United States